smyrgeorge/actor4k/README.md

 val registry = SimpleActorRegistry(loggerFactory)
     .factoryFor(AccountActor::class) { key ->
         AccountActor(key) // You can define how an Actor is created.
-        // You can also pass other arguments to the Actor at this point like for example:
+        // You can also pass other arguments to the Actor at this point like, for example,
         // AccountActor(key, arg1, ...)
         // This can be very helpful with dependency injection scenarios.
     }